openMetaAnalysis/Template-for-data-only-living-systematic-review-of-interventions/README.md

 ============================================
 A data-only living systematic review

-**Clinical summary:** This meta-analysis suggests that clinical intervention *is* effective.
-This analysis combines the placebo controlled studies in Figure 4 and the open-label study in Figure 10 from the previously published meta-analysis (Kuter 2010) because the results are very similar.
+**Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
+There *is or is not* significand heterogeneity of results.
+This review updates the previously published meta-analysis (1) because the results are very similar.

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.